sigstore/root-signing/playbooks/tuf-on-ci/SIGNER.md

 ## Signing

-When a signing event asks you to sign or to accept an invite:
+When a signing event asks you to sign (or to accept an invite):
 * Read the signing event PR comments to find out the purpose and content of this signing event
 * If the artifacts in `targets/` (such as `targets/trusted_root.json`) are modified, verify that the proposed changes are sensible